gitploy-io/website/docs/index.md

 ## Deploy differently

 Each application needs a customizable pipeline.
-If an organization has essential applications to deploy carefully, it should enforce a gateway like a review or deploy freeze window.
-And also an organization chooses continuous delivery or continuous deployment for application.
+If an organization has core applications to deploy carefully, it should enforce a gateway like a review or deploy freeze window.
+And also an organization should chooses continuous delivery or continuous deployment for application.

-Gitploy provides a way **to configure a pipeline with a simple, easy‑to‑read file for each repository (each environment).** The default path is `deploy.yml` at the root directory, but you can replace the file path in the settings tab of Gitploy.
+Gitploy provides a way **to configure a pipeline with a simple, easy‑to‑read file for each repository (and each environment).** It is placed at `deploy.yml` as default, but you can replace the file path in the settings tab of Gitploy.

 Currently, Gitploy provides powerful options such as *`ref` verification*, *continuous delivery vs continuous deployment*, and *review*.
 You can check the documentation for the detail.